vinkla/wordplate/README.md

 npm run build
 ```

+If you want to use Vite.js with WordPlate, see our setup guide in the [FAQ](#faq) section.

 ## Integrations

 Below you'll find a list of plugins and packages we use with WordPlate.
 Some of these projects are maintained by WordPlate and some are created by other amazing developers.